top of page

 Georgina Wyche 1875-1901 from Highbury, London - Mental Health, No Descendants, Suicide, Women at Work.
 Warning, this story includes an account of suicide.
 5 minute read.

-There are also stories about women at work on the page relating to the Cheshire County Training College and on the VAD Personnel page.
+There are also stories about women at work on the pages relating to the Cheshire County Training College, The Grange School of Housewifery and on the VAD Personnel page.

 bottom of page